MarkFChavez/mrkjlchvz.github.io/_posts/2017-08-04-avoid-conditionals-in-elixir.md

 group of overloaded methods (if you came from a Java background) but their patterns are different respectively.

-You should be alarmed when you see a conditional logic in our Elixir code.
+You should be alarmed when you see a conditional logic in your Elixir code.

 ```elixir
 defmodule HelloCountry do